-We invite you to propose a paper for an international and interdisciplinary workshop on “Constitutional Rights, Judicial Independence and the Transition to Democracy: Twenty Years of South African Constitutionalism,” to convene at New York Law School, starting in the evening on Thursday, November 13, 2014 and running till midday on Sunday, November 16, 2014.
+We invite you to propose a paper for an international and interdisciplinary workshop on “Constitutional Rights, Judicial Independence and the Transition to Democracy: Twenty Years of South African Constitutionalism,” to convene at New York Law School, starting at 9:00 a.m. on Friday, November 14, 2014 and running till midday on Sunday, November 16, 2014.

 South African constitutionalism has much to celebrate after its first twenty years, but also faces acute and disturbing challenges.
 We will seek to understand both the achievements of past years and the difficulties that have emerged along the way.
 We mean to explore, as intensively as possible, the question of law’s capacity to contribute to building an egalitarian, free society in South Africa – and by implication elsewhere.
 You’ll see below a list of potential topics, but the workshop interests are as broad as the task of building a just society, and so we welcome proposals that take up issues on or off the attached list.